The Brazen Head

-The Brazen Head is a pub in Merchant's Quay, Dublin.
-It was built as a coaching inn in 1754, on the site of a merchant's dwelling dating back to at least 1613.
-Local tradition claims that the site has housed a tavern or alehouse since 1198, although there is no documentary evidence to support this.
-A Frommer's article suggests that it first received a licence to sell ale in 1661, and the first mention of it as an inn occurs in 1668.
+The Brazen Head is a pub in Merchant's Quay, Dublin, built as a coaching inn in 1754, on the site of a merchant's dwelling dating back to at least 1613. lt received a licence to sell ale in 1661, and the first mention of it as an inn was in 1668.

 History

 Pre-17th century

-Archaeological excavation, during September—November 1989, of the land immediately adjacent to The Brazen Head demonstrated evidence that the area had been in use as early as the 13th century, when activities to reclaim the riverside marshland began.
+Archaeological excavation, during September–November 1989, of the land immediately adjacent to The Brazen Head demonstrated evidence that the area had been in use as early as the 13th century, when activities to reclaim the riverside marshland began.
 Wicker mats—used to establish foundations on the silted floodplain—and a section of post-and-wattle wall dating from the 13th century were found, along with many medieval pot sherds and other artefacts.
 Although The Brazen Head does not appear on H.B.
-Clarke's map of medieval Dublin c.840—c.1540, McMahon writes that there was another "substantial building" in the area, called "Carles Inn".
+Clarke's map of medieval Dublin c.840 – c.1540, McMahon writes that there was another "substantial building" in the area, called "Carles Inn".